 Contact Our Team Today to Start Your Project

-Your remodel certificate isn’t something you can skip or put off – it’s actually needed by law in most areas.
-The main job of this certificate is to make sure your remodeled space is safe for your family and meets the building codes that protect everyone who lives in or visits your home.
-You’ll have to stay on the right side of the law.
+Your remodel certificate isn’t optional – it’s needed by law in most areas.
+The certificate proves that your remodeled space is safe for your family and follows the building codes designed to protect everyone who lives in or visits your home.

-Magnolia Home Remodeling Group has worked with New Jersey families for over 30 years, and we specialize in projects that look beautiful AND meet the local building codes.
-We’re a family-owned business, so we know the requirements inside and out.
-We take care of all of the permit paperwork and the inspection scheduling.
-Kitchen renovations, bathroom updates or any home improvement project you’re thinking about – we’re with you during the entire process, and we make it look easy.
+Magnolia Home Remodeling Group has worked with New Jersey families for over 30 years and we specialize in projects that are beautiful AND compliant with every local building code.
+We’re a family-owned business which means we know these inside and out.
+We take care of all of the permit paperwork and inspection schedules.
+Kitchen renovations, bathroom makeovers or whatever home improvement project you have in mind – we talk with you about every step and make the whole process feel easy.

-Check out our project gallery for inspiration, download our free catalog or contact us for a no-obligation estimate.
-We make sure that your project turns out just how you want it, with everything done right from day one to completion.
+Check out our project gallery for ideas, download our free catalog or get in touch for a no-obligation estimate.
+We guarantee that your project will turn out just the way you want it, with every last detail handled correctly from start to finish.